duskfirst/accord/README.md

 create policy "Anyone can update their own avatar." on storage.objects
     for update using ((select auth.uid()) = owner) with check (bucket_id = 'avatars');

+-- Conversation Table

+create table conversation (
+    id uuid not null primary key,
+    one uuid not null references profiles on delete cascade, another uuid not null references profiles on delete cascade, created_at timestamp,
+    unique(one, another)
+);

+-- Message Table

+create table message (
+    id uuid not null primary key,
+    conversation uuid not null references conversation on delete cascade, content text,
+    file_url text,
+    sent_at timestamp,
+    sent_by uuid not null references profiles on delete cascade, edited bool default false,
+    deleted bool default false
+);

+-- TO DO: Enable Row-Level Security for Conversation and Message tables.

 ```

 ### Run Dev Server